SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Set to `None` if you don't want *pypet* to configure logging.

     If not specified, the default settings are used.
-Moreover, you can manually tweak the default settings (only python 2.7 and up) without creating a new `ini` file.
+Moreover, you can manually tweak the default settings without creating a new `ini` file.
     Instead of the `log_config` parameter, pass a ``log_folder``, a list of `logger_names` and corresponding `log_levels` to fine grain the loggers to which the default settings apply.